St Albans School, Hertfordshire: Pre-Reformation history

 The Abbey Gateway, now home to the school's History and Religious Studies departments.

 The school was founded within St Albans Abbey by Abbot Wulsin in 948 and was the first school in the world to accept students not intending to join a religious order, being the first school open to the wider public.
 By the 12th century, the School had built for itself such a reputation that the famous Norman scholars Geoffrey de Gorham and Alexander Neckam applied for the post of Master.
 Geoffrey de Gorham was later to become Abbot of St Albans in 1119, and the School then remained under the control of the Abbot until the dissolution of the Abbey in 1539.

-By the 12th century, the school was one of the largest in the British Isles.
 On 16 September 1309, the school was given new statutes, including scholarships for poor students.
 The school and Abbey were sacked in 1381 during the Peasants' Revolt.
 (The revolt's leader John Ball, was also a former pupil of the school.)
 By the 15th century, the school was located in buildings in Romeland and inside the Abbey Gateway, which from 1479 housed schoolmaster's press.
-The St Albans Press continues today, in a semi-dormant form, as "John Insomuch Schoolmaster Printer 1479 Ltd", making the school the oldest extant presses in the world.
+The St Albans Press continues today, in a dormant form, as "John Insomuch Schoolmaster Printer 1479 Ltd".